Responsibilities and Composition of the Board of Directors

 • Supervise senior management

-• Be responsible for the company and its shareholders
+• Responsible for the company and its shareholders

 Title Director